kubernetes-sigs/descheduler/README.md

 This approach is chosen in order to maintain consistency with the kube-scheduler, which follows the same design for scheduling pods onto nodes.
 This means that resource usage as reported by Kubelet (or commands like `kubectl top`) may differ from the calculated consumption, due to these components reporting actual usage metrics.
-Metrics-based descheduling can be enabled by setting `metricsUtilization.metricsServer` field.
+Metrics-based descheduling can be enabled by setting `metricsUtilization.source` field to `KubernetesMetrics`.
 In order to have the plugin consume the metrics the metric collector needs to be configured as well.
 See `metricsCollector` field at [Top Level configuration](#top-level-configuration) for available options.